NushaMBZ/aide-memoire/EEI4366/EN S-01.md

 - **Slower access:** Indirect file organization is slower than direct file organization, since the storage location of each record must be looked up in the index table before the record can be accessed.
 - **More complex implementation:** Indirect file organization is more complex to implement and use than direct file organization.

-> [!note]
-> Spanning Tree Protocol (STP) is a network protocol used in Ethernet networks to prevent loops in the network topology.
-## Standards for Ethernet Networks

-1. **10Base-T Ethernet:**

-    - **Media:** 10Base-T Ethernet uses twisted-pair copper cabling, typically employing either Category 3 or Category 5 UTP (Unshielded Twisted Pair) cables.
-    - **Topology:** It's commonly used in star topologies, where devices are connected to a central hub or switch.
-    - **Bit Rate:** 10Base-T Ethernet provides a maximum bit rate of 10 Mbps (megabits per second).
-This is a relatively slower data transfer speed by modern standards but was common in the early days of Ethernet.
-2. **10Base-F Ethernet (or 10Base-FL for Fiber-Optic):**

-    - **Media:** 10Base-F Ethernet uses fiber-optic cables for data transmission, which are made of glass or plastic and use light signals to transmit data.
-    - **Topology:** It's commonly used in point-to-point connections or as part of a bus topology.
-    - **Bit Rate:** 10Base-F Ethernet also provides a maximum bit rate of 10 Mbps.
-While it has the same bit rate as 10Base-T, it offers the advantages of fiber optics, including longer distance capabilities, immunity to electromagnetic interference, and higher security.